 Smorgasbord – Difficult / Intermediate

-- “Smorg” offers 4700’ of true intermediate, downhill single-track.
-Smorgasbord, as the name suggests, truly has a little bit of it all: high-speed fire road, rock gardens, jumps, drops and wood features, all packed into one amazing downhill trail.
+- “Smorg” offers 4,700’ of true intermediate, downhill single-track.
+Smorgasbord, as the name suggests, truly has a little bit of everything: High-speed fire road, rock gardens, jumps, drops and wood features, all packed into one amazing downhill trail.

 Rock Candy – Difficult / Intermediate

-- After a short section of Candyland, Rock Candy breaks off to an open forest hand built trail which leads to the sweat stuff.
-The defining feature of is a rock roll directly under the Zip Line at the Adventure park.
+- After a short section of Candyland, Rock Candy breaks off to an open-forest, hand-built trail that leads to the sweat stuff.
+The defining feature of is a rock roll directly under the Zip Line at the Adventure Park.

 Anvil – More Difficult / Advanced

-- Anvil is a hand-built trail with a wide variety of elements.
-There are multiple rock gardens and rock faces along with some drops and jumps that mix with the hand-built feel; it will challenge you and make you smile.
+- Anvil is a hand-built trail with a wide variety of elements, including multiple rock gardens and rock faces, along with some drops and jumps that mix with the hand-built feel.
+It will challenge you and make you smile.
 Experienced riders only.

 Boot – More Difficult / Advanced

-- Boot has the feeling of an all mountain trail with an overall advanced rating with some possible double black options in the future.
-Long turns and an open forest leads to large boulders and optional rock drops.
+- Boot has the feeling of an all-mountain trail with an overall advanced rating and some possible double black options in the future.
+Long turns and an open forest lead to large boulders and optional rock drops.